Grymmwolf/Pups-of-Perpetuity/README.md

-# Grymm’s Pups of Perpetuity

-A simple QOL mod for the game ASKA.
+# Grymm’s Pups of Perpetuity - *A simple QOL mod for ASKA.*

 Tired of puppers going belly-up because Kyle (or whatever kennel worker) “forgot” to refill the bowl again?